Part 1: Data 101–Management

 This applies to files and data within a data set…and, in fact, everything!
 If something exists in multiple files or tables, like the gender of individuals, you will confuse the person doing your data entry.
 Your analysis will take longer and often be incorrect anyway.
 If information exists in one master location, you can copy or hyperlink it to wherever else you need.
 Then make sure you edit the master location and design a workflow to propagate the changes everywhere else.
 You’ll notice that this rule feeds into the first rule about obeying the workflow and ensuring you don’t short circuit for convenience.

-Check back next month for a new Data Digest blog post on the AV Voices Blog, and please share your thoughts on these tips, or others, in the comments below.
+Please share your thoughts on these tips, or others, in the comments below.